juliamwangi123/quote_generator/README.md

 3. Open the direcory with  your preffered IDE
 4. Run the command ng-serve -open to run in the browser

+### Behavior Driven Development

+1. Create a quote
+2. Add the quote
+3. View  all the quotes reated
+4. Like  quote
+5. Dislike quote
+6. Delete quote

 ## Development server